pschaus/book_lepl1402/source/part1.rst

     System.out.println(a[0][3]);  // Okay.
 The element a[0][3] exists.
     System.out.println(a[2][3]);  // Error!
 The element a[2][3] does not exist

-As shown in the above example, the elements of a multi-dimensional array are arrays, but they do not need to have the same size.
+As shown in the above example, the elements of a multi-dimensional array are all arrays, but they do not need to have the same size.

 Again, there is a convenient way to create and initialize multi-dimensional arrays in one step: